E-bike: History

-1890s to 1980s
+1890s

 A man with a Gazelle bicycle with an electrically powered motor, 1935.

 In the 1890s, electric bicycles were documented within various U.S. patents.
-For example, on 31 December 1895, Ogden Bolton Jr. was granted a patent for a battery-powered bicycle with "6-pole brush-and-commutator direct current (DC) hub motor mounted in the rear wheel".
+For example, on 31 December 1895, Ogden Bolton Jr. was granted a patent for a battery-powered bicycle with a "6-pole brush-and-commutator direct current (DC) hub motor mounted in the rear wheel".
 There were no gears and the motor could draw up to 100 amperes from a 10-volt battery.

 Two years later, in 1897, Hosea W. Libbey of Boston invented an electric bicycle that was propelled by a "double electric motor".
-The motor was designed within the hub of the crankset axle.
-(This model was later re-invented and imitated in the late 1990s by Giant Lafree e-bikes.)
+The motor was designed within the hub of the crankset axle, and use of the battery could be split depending on flat or inclined road use.

 By 1898, a rear-wheel drive electric bicycle, which used a driving belt along the outside edge of the wheel, was patented by Mathew J. Steffens.
 An 1899 patent by John Schnepf depicted an electric bicycle with a rear-wheel friction, "roller-wheel"-style drive.

+1960s

 In 1969, Schnepf's invention was expanded by G.A.
 Wood Jr..
 Wood's device used four fractional horsepower motors connected through a series of gears.

-Hub motors fell out of favor until the latter part of the first decade of the 2000s when they made a resurgence on inexpensive electric bicycles.
+Hub motors fell out of favor until around 2015 when they made a resurgence on inexpensive electric bikes.